shiny/adonis-clickhouse/README.md

 })
 ```

-## Multi Database Instance
+## Multi Database Instances
-You can config the multi database and use `manager` to connect it.
+You can config the multi databases and use `manager` to connect it.

 ```typescript
 import { manager } from 'adonis-clickhouse/services/main'